nhan-ngo-usf/GPT-clone/README.md

 ## Getting Started

+First, to connect to your GPT assistant, you need to create a `.env.local` file in the root directory of the project Paste your GPT-3 API key in the `.env.local` file as shown below:

+OPENAI_API_KEY = YOUR_API_KEY

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev